passingbreeze/gitlab-migrator/README.md

         specifies the GitLab domain to use (default "gitlab.com") -gitlab-project string
         the GitLab project to migrate
+  -loop
-  -max-concurrency int
+        continue migrating until canceled -max-concurrency int
         how many projects to migrate in parallel (default 4) -migrate-pull-requests
-        whether pull requests should be migrated (defaults to: false) -projects-csv string
+        whether pull requests should be migrated -projects-csv string
         specifies the path to a CSV file describing projects to migrate (incompatible with -gitlab-project and -github-repo) -rename-master-to-main
-        rename master branch to main and update pull requests (defaults to: false)
+        rename master branch to main and update pull requests
 ```

 Use the `-github-user` argument to specify the GitHub username for whom the authentication token was issued (mandatory).